ThomasAribart/dev-to-articles/blog-posts/dynamodb-toolbox-v1-beta/dynamodb-toolbox-v1-beta.md

 ### PutItemCommand

-_[TO FINISH]_ The `capacity`, `metrics` and `returnValues` options behave exactly the same as in the previous versions.
+The `capacity`, `metrics` and `returnValues` options behave exactly the same as in previous versions.
 The `condition` option benefit from improved typing, and clearer logical combinations:

 ```tsx
 import { PutItemCommand } from "dynamodb-toolbox"